keeps/roda/README.md

 ## Translators

 Translations are maintained in [Transifex](https://www.transifex.com/roda-1/roda2) and updated using the [Transifex Client](http://docs.transifex.com/client/).
 After installing the client and setting up your `~/.transifexrc` use `tx push -s` to when you have new source translations to push to server, and `tx pull -a` to update the translation on your local installation.

+## Specifications

+RODA implements a series of specifications and standards.
+To know more about the OAIS Information Packages that RODA implements, please check out the [DLM Archival Standards Board](http://www.dasboard.eu) repositories at https://github.com/DLMArchivalStandardsBoard

 [![Build Status](https://travis-ci.org/keeps/roda.png?branch=master)](https://travis-ci.org/keeps/roda)